Counseling Degrees & Licenses in Tennessee

 Austin Peay State University

-Austin Peay State University is a public university in Clarksville, Tennessee, that has been on the same site since 1845.
-The school offers a master of science (MS) in counseling with a concentration in either clinical mental health counseling or school counseling.
+Austin Peay State University is a public university in Clarksville, Tennessee that has been on the same site since 1845.
+The school offers a master of science (MS) in counseling with a concentration in clinical mental health counseling or school counseling.
 Both programs require 60 credits.
 A prerequisite for either of these degrees is 12 hours of psychology (or related) courses.

 The clinical mental health counseling concentration meets the educational requirements for licensure in Tennessee as a Licensed Professional Counselor with Mental Health Service Provider status.
 The curriculum includes a 100-hour practicum experience, a 600-hour internship, and a comprehensive examination.